-- 3.7.1 The Town Centre Primary Shopping Frontage is the largest in Southend, consisting of over 200 units.
+- 3.7.1 The Town Centre is the largest in Southend, consisting of over 250 units.
 It is located on, or just off, a traditional linear High Street, which is anchored to the north by The Victoria Shopping Centre and to the south by The Royals.
-The Town Centre is classified in the Southend Core Strategy as a regional centre and will remain the first preference for all forms of retail development and for other town centre uses occurring in the borough. - 3.7.2 There is strong retail economy the town centre.
+The Town Centre is classified in the Southend Core Strategy as a regional centre and will remain the first preference for all forms of retail development and for other town centre uses occurring in the borough. - 3.7.2 There is a reasonably strong retail economy and town centre use.
 According to the Focus database in 2009 Southend town centre ranked 192 out of 711 UK retail centres.
 Despite the recession constraining consumer spending and trading conditions needing some time to recover, regeneration activity is improving the investment potential of the town centre.
-In the long term, Southend's retail sector is robust, and provides an important sub-regional focus, though its growth potential is constrained by the proximity of Lakeside and Bluewater shopping centres. - 3.7.3 A town centre study in 2015 showed that the proportion vacant town centre primary shopping frontages in 2015 is relatively high at 18% compared to the national average of 10.4%.
-The majority of vacancies are within the Victoria Plaza as its refurbishment coincided with the start of the recession.
-For secondary shopping frontages the greatest vacancy is on Victoria
+In the long term, Southend's retail sector is robust, and provides an important sub-regional focus, though its growth potential is constrained by the proximity of Lakeside and Bluewater shopping centres.

-6 Tourism South East Volume and Value Report, October 2011
+&lt;sup>6 Tourism South East Volume and Value Report, October 2011